 I got to thinking about this tradition and wondered if anyone else practiced it, where it came from, and if it make any sense at all.
-Actually, it always made a lot of sense to me, because as a consummate Alice in Wonderland fan, I knew Alice found all her adventures by following the White Rabbit!
+Actually, it always made a lot of sense to me, because as an Alice in Wonderland fan, I knew Alice found all her adventures by following the White Rabbit!

 I did some sleuthing and found out that the rabbit utterance apparently started out as an ancient Celtic tradition.
 It was used at the beginning of the lunar month to honor the sacred animal.
 This animal was not exactly a rabbit, but something other-worldly that resembled a rabbit.
 The image of this rabbit-like animal could then be found in the full moon.

 In some parts of Scotland and northern England, children are still taught to say ‘White Rabbit’ at the beginning of the month as a magic charm to attract money through unexpected means.
-Sounds good to me!

 This quote comes from a ‘Notes and Queries’ book dated 1909: